rfsilva1/covid19clustering/README.md

 # Unsupervised Machine Learning Techniques and Pandemics Spread: The Case of COVID-19 - Code and datasets
 ## Description
 This repository contains the code and datasets for the paper Unsupervised Machine Learning Techniques and Pandemics Spread: The Case of COVID-19, by Roberto F. Silva, Fernando Xavier, Antônio M. Saraiva, and Carlos E. Cugnasca.
-This paper was accepted at the SBCAS 2020 (20º Simpósio Brasileiro de Computação Aplicada à Saúde) scientific event.
-Descriptions of the implementation and the dataset are contained in the paper (link: XXX, the link will be inserted once it is available).
+This paper was published at the SBCAS 2020 (20º Simpósio Brasileiro de Computação Aplicada à Saúde) scientific event.
+Descriptions of the implementation and the dataset are contained in the paper (link: https://sol.sbc.org.br/index.php/sbcas/article/view/11548/11411).
 Currently, there is one Colab code per month (January, February, and March).

 The code was developed by Roberto Fray da Silva.

-Reference of the paper: XXX (reference of the paper) To cite this repository: XXX (reference of the paper)
+Reference of the paper and to cite this repository:
+Silva, R. F.; XAVIER, F. ; SARAIVA, A. M. ; CUGNASCA, C.E. .
+Unsupervised machine learning and pandemics spread: the case of COVID-19.
+In: 20 Simpósio Brasileiro de Computação Aplicada à Saúde (SBCAS), 2020, Salvador.
+Anais do 20 Simpósio Brasileiro de Computação Aplicada à Saúde (SBCAS), 2020. v.
+1.

 ## To Do (further research, out of the scope of this paper):
 - optimize code for deployment in production (there are several parts of the code that can be improved)